KICS is located on the southern edge of Khartoum in Wad Madani/Soba Road, adjacent to Hai Al Raki.

 KICS faculty body is composed of a qualified team of teachers with considerable teaching experience in international schools and many with experience in IB World Schools.
 The diverse background of our faculty body offers an extensive skill set in sports, languages and arts thereby facilitating the provision of a wide-ranging extra-curricular programme to our students.
 KICS faculty members come from different countries like the UK, Sudan, USA, Canada, Australia and New Zealand.

 Do check our website to more about our Teachers.

 KICS operates in two semesters with the academic year usually starting in mid-August and finishing at the end of May.
 A 2-3 weeks break is given in December to conclude the first semester and a longer summer break in June and July to conclude the academic year.
 In total we aim at having a minimum of 180 instructional days.

-School days are Sunday to Thursday and school hours are 7:30am-2:30pm.
-Extra Curricular Activities (ECAs) are offered after the school day 2:30-3:30pm.
+School days are Sunday to Thursday and school hours are 7:30 am - 2:30 pm.

-To apply to KICS, the following application requirements must be submitted/emailed to the Admissions Director:
+To apply to KICS, the following application requirements must be submitted/emailed to the Admissions office:

 KICS Online Application Form (link to be requested from Registrar).

 Copy of applicant’s passport.